A bit about Let it Be

 I decided one of the first things I can do is invite women to gather, to listen and learn from women who have endured racism and somehow, have not only survived, but thrived.

-Our first special event is with the formidable, Dalannah Gail Bowen, a celebrated Vancouver singer-songwriter, poet, actress, play writer, storyteller, event producer, and social activist.
+Our first special event was with the formidable, Dalannah Gail Bowen, a celebrated Vancouver singer-songwriter, poet, actress, play writer, storyteller, event producer, and social activist.
 She uses her music to make a bold statement about injustice and inequality.

 Thanks for visiting here, I truly wish to meet you someday soon.